-Dr. Daniel Nader leads the interventional pulmonology program (Lung Center) at CTCA at Southwestern.
+Dr. Daniel Nader leads the interventional pulmonology program (Lung Center) at CTCA in Tulsa.
 Dr. Nader, who has been with CTCA since 1991, has performed more than 6,500 bronchoscopy procedures and provided more than 1,700 high-dose rate (HDR) brachytherapy treatments.
 With access to recent advances in the diagnosis and treatment of lung cancer, Dr. Nader is dedicated to working with lung cancer patients to select a treatment plan customized to their needs.

 The team of pulmonologists at the Tulsa cancer center provides patients a wealth of knowledge and experience.
 Using advanced therapies and technologies, the pulmonologists focus on locating and targeting tumors directly.
 This may reduce damage to healthy tissue near the tumor and reduce treatment-related side effects.